 Some video sites that donate money to charity come and go, but Cats vs Cancer has been in existence for several years and seems to have staying power.
 The public can't seem to get enough of cute cat videos, photos, and memes on the Internet.
 Cats vs Cancer is capitalizing on this trend with the aim of helping people with cancer.
 The organization was created by two graduates from Georgetown University named Tom O'Connor and Eddie Peña.
 It's an IRS-certified non-profit organization based in the United States.

 The Cats vs Cancer website has lots of cat videos.
 It also has cat photos with memes, which are wildly popular on social media at the moment, as well as cat GIFs.
-At the present time the site curates content instead of creating its own.
+At the present time, the site curates content instead of creating its own.

 There are prominent share buttons on each page of the Cats vs. Cancer website.
 Advertisers pay the organization for every page load.
 As a viewer explores the site and clicks on different videos or photos they're continuing to raise money.
-The website enables people to make a direct donation to a charity if they prefer.
+The website enables people to make a direct donation to their cause if they prefer.
 According to a 2015 interview with Tom O'Connor by The Washington Post, Cats vs Cancer donates about 85% of its revenue to charity (or at least they did at that time).

-The Founders Discuss the Cats vs Cancer Website
+The Founders Discuss Cats vs Cancer

 Cats vs. Cancer supports a different charity each month.
 For example, one charity was the Vickie S. Honeycutt Foundation.
 This foundation was established in memory of a teacher who died from cancer.
 It raises funds to help educators and to support first degree relatives of people who are suffering from cancer.
 Another supported charity was the B-Strong Foundation.
 This foundation provides financial help, meals, and gifts to families who have a child with cancer.